ocdladefense/child/README.md

-# oadp-wordpress-theme
+# clickpdx/child
-A child theme for Wireframe.
+A child theme for Wireframe - for WordPress